A Clinical Psychology Service for young people living with illness and physical health problems

 Clinical Psychologist

-Anna feels passionately about improving young people’s experiences of living with illness, as well as creating better services to meet their needs.
-She has been privileged to work alongside hundreds of young people as they find new ways to navigate the often unwelcome challenges that illness during adolescence and young adulthood can bring, and take control of living life the way they want to live it.
+Anna feels passionately about improving children and young people’s lives.
+She has been privileged to work alongside hundreds of people as they find ways to navigate unwelcome challenges, and start living life the way they want to.

 Anna is a registered Practitioner Psychologist with the Health and Care Professions Council (HCPC registration number PYL05606).
 She has an enhanced DBS check.